A Better Light Source For Scanning Color Negative Film

 Import scans into image editing software.
 Use a linear RAW profile.
 Apply lens corrections if necessary.
 Optionally, use Lens Cast Calibration in Capture One or Flat-Field Correction in Lightroom to compensate for any unevenness in the light source.

-Invert the black and white points for all scans using the Levels or Curves tool and apply an appropriate curve to set the brightness of the output image.
+Invert the black and white points using the Levels or Curves tool and apply an appropriate curve to set the brightness of the output image.

 5. fine tuning